awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  `kms:ViaService`  |  String  |  The `kms:ViaService` condition key is valid for all AWS KMS operations *except*: `CreateKey`, `GenerateRandom`, `ListAliases`, `ListKeys`, `ListRetirableGrants`, `RetireGrant`\.  |  IAM and key policies  |

-The `kms:ViaService` condition key limits use of a [customer\-managed CMK](concepts.md#master_keys) to requests from particular AWS services\. \(AWS managed CMKs in your account, such as aws/s3, are always restricted to the AWS service that created them\.\)
+The `kms:ViaService` condition key limits use of a [customer managed CMK](concepts.md#master_keys) to requests from particular AWS services\. \(AWS managed CMKs in your account, such as aws/s3, are always restricted to the AWS service that created them\.\)

 For example, you can use `kms:ViaService` to allow a user to use a customer managed CMK only for requests that Amazon S3 makes on their behalf\.
 Or you can use it to deny the user permission to a CMK when a request on their behalf comes from AWS Lambda\.